azavea/raster-vision/docs/index.rst

 |

-**Raster Vision** is an open source framework for engineers building computer vision models on satellite, aerial, and other large imagery sets (including oblique drone imagery).
+**Raster Vision** is an open source framework for python developers building computer vision models on satellite, aerial, and other large imagery sets (including oblique drone imagery).
 It allows for engineers to quickly and repeatably configure *experiments* that go through core components of a machine learning